-The key to increasing one's energy levels through food—versus the usual route of swilling caffeine-packed beverages—lies in maintaining a diet rich in B vitamins.
+The key to increasing your energy levels through food—versus the usual route of swilling caffeine-packed beverages—lies in maintaining a diet rich in B vitamins.
 And vitamin B6, folate (B9), niacin (B3), and thiamin (B1) are the heavy-hitters when it comes to boosting stamina.
 This means that in order to keep energy reserves high, you'll need to consume your fair share of fruits and veggies along with protein-packed foods (like lean meats) to ensure you're sufficiently stimulated and that you remain in fighting form.

-So instead of downing umpteen cups of coffee throughout the day to keep you going, start your mornings with one of these five juicing recipes (that don't require a juicer to make) and secure all the B-vitamin energy you need to properly, and healthfully, keep it moving.
+So instead of downing umpteen cups of coffee throughout the day to keep you going, start your mornings with one of these five juicing recipes (that don't require a juicer to make) and secure all the B-vitamin energy you need to properly, and healthfully, keep moving.

 Citrus Beet Energy Juice